bintangdaniello/Community-Service-Request-Tracking-and-Response-System/README.md

 ## Background

 This project started as a final assignment for **IST242 — Intermediate & Object-Oriented Application Development**.
-The original version was a console-based CLI application that demonstrated core object-oriented programming concepts such as inheritance, encapsulation, and polymorphism, with the same layered architecture used in the current version.
+The original version was a console-based CLI application that covered object-oriented programming concepts such as inheritance, encapsulation, and polymorphism, with the same layered architecture used in the current version.

 After completing the course, I continued developing the project independently to take my skills further.
 The improved version introduces a full desktop GUI built with CustomTkinter and persistent data storage using SQLite, while keeping the same overall architecture intact.